Global secondary indexes

 NoteTTL is not applicable to transactional tables and hence is not supported in that context.

 Use YugabyteDB-specific client drivers because they are cluster and partition aware and support

 Leverage connection pooling in the YCQL client

-Single client (say a multi-threaded application) should ideally use a single cluster object.
+A single client (for example, a multi-threaded application) should ideally use a single cluster object.
 The single cluster object typically holds underneath the covers a configurable number of connections to yb-tservers.
-Typically 1 or 2 per TServer suffices to serve even 64-128 application threads).
+Typically 1 or 2 per TServer suffices to serve even 64-128 application threads.
 The same connection can be used for multiple outstanding requests, also known as multiplexing.

 Use prepared statements